knil-sama/bumbo/rubbersearch/README.md

 `docker-compose up --build api`

+# To call api

+Endpoint count: localhost:8000/1/queries/count/2015-08-02

+Endpoint popular: localhost:8000/1/queries/popular/date_prefix=2015-08-02&size=5

 # Warning

-After the building stage the program will download the dataset and parse, this process take between **15 and 30 min**
+After the building stage the program will download the dataset and parse, this process take between **5 and 15 min**

 # About assignment